You’re here! You’re finally here!

 And you can’t even see the ruins through the thick, swirling mist hanging low over the mountain.

-This is exactly what happened to me and my boyfriend K when we recently visited Machu Picchu.
+This is exactly what happened to my boyfriend K and I when we recently visited Machu Picchu.
 This spectacular UNESCO World Heritage Site (and one of the New 7 Wonders of The World!) has been on my bucket list for ages.
 I planned an incredible 3 week adventure through Peru and, like everyone else, had waited in quiet anticipation to finally see Machu Picchu in the flesh so to speak.

 It had been raining all night, then off and on while we waited in line for the bus at 4 am.
 But as we drove up the mountain, the clouds looked like they were starting to clear and I thanked my lucky stars that the weather was cooperating.

 As we entered the grounds there was a thick fog hanging over the ruins, making most of structure invisible.
 I figured we’d just wait it out and the clouds would burn off once the sun rose high in the sky.

 We enjoyed a 2 hour guided tour of the ruins in the sprinkling rain before hiking all the way up Huayna Picchu.
 Thankfully the rain stopped and I thought our bad luck would be over.
 I was wrong.

 At the top of Machu Picchu’s neighboring mountain we found zero views of Inca ruins below.
 We even waited for an hour and a half hoping the clouds would clear.

 Finally we admitted defeat and hiked down, figuring we’d just explore the ruins.
 At least it’d stopped raining, right?
 But as mountain weather is notoriously unpredictable, instead of clearing it started pouring.
 For hours.